A lot or a little?

 Dolittle (Eddie Murphy) is charged with introducing a tame bear into the forest so that he can mate with the last female of their endangered species, in order to protect the forest from developers.
 Steve Zahn and Lisa Kudrow provide voices for the two bears.
 Meanwhile, Dolittle has some problems at home with his teen daughter Charisse (played by TV's Raven) who has a new boyfriend (rapper Lil' Zane) and a secret she isn't ready to discuss.

 Is it any good?

-Before the opening credits are over, we've seen bathroom jokes and sexual humor, but at least this time it's rated PG.
-It really is a shame, because Murphy is just great as Dr. Dolittle, content to be the straight man to an adorable assortment of wise-cracking animals.
+It's a shame that before the opening credits are over, we've already seen bathroom jokes and sexual humor -- but at least this time it's rated PG.
+On the upside, Murphy is just great as Dr. Dolittle, content to be the straight man to an adorable assortment of wise-cracking animals.
 And the story is a cute one.
 DR. DOOLITTLE 2 is a twist on the old classic Born Free.
 Zahn and Kudrow voice the bears so deliciously that viewers want them to get together as much as Doolittle does.